cnnrbrn/noroff-programming-foundations-content/module-2/lesson-3.md

 ---

-In the JavaScript 1 course, you will see how we can use this method to create the `src` attributes for `img` tags and populate other HTML content.
+In the JavaScript 1 course, you will see how we can use this technique to create the `src` attributes for `img` tags and populate other HTML content.

 ---